-The big news: UK royals gather amid concerns about Queen Elizabeth’s health, and 9 other top stories
+The big news: Queen Elizabeth II dies, and nine other top stories

 Other headlines: Activist Vernon Gonsalves on oxygen support after contracting dengue, and India, China announce disengagement from Gogra-Hotsprings area.